-In April 2009, the Financial Accounting Standards Board ("FASB") issued FASB Staff Position ("FSP") FAS 141R-1 "Accounting for Assets Acquired and Liabilities Assumed in a Business Combination That Arise from Contingencies" ("FSP FAS 141R-1").
-This FSP amends and clarifies Statement of Financial Accounting Standards ("SFAS") No. 141 (revised 2007), "Business Combinations" ("SFAS 141R"), to require that an acquirer recognize at fair value, at the acquisition date, an asset acquired or a liability assumed in a business combination that arises from a contingency if the acquisition-date fair value of that asset or liability can be determined during the measurement period.
+In April 2009, the Financial Accounting Standards Board ("FASB") issued FASB Staff Position ("FSP") FAS 141R-1 "Accounting for Assets Acquired and Liabilities Assumed in a Business Combination That Arise from Contingencies" (Codified within Accounting Standards Codification "ASC" 805) ("FSP FAS 141R-1").
+This FSP amends and clarifies Statement of Financial Accounting Standards ("SFAS") No. 141 (revised 2007), "Business Combinations" (Codified within ASC 805) ("SFAS 141R-1").
+This FSP amends and clarifies Statement of Financial Accounting Standards ("SFAS") No. 141 (revised 2007), "Business Combinations" (Codified within ASC 805) ("SFAS 141R"), to require that an acquirer recognize at fair value, at the acquisition date, an asset acquired or a liability assumed in a business combination that arises from a contingency if the acquisition-date fair value of that asset or liability can be determined during the measurement period.
 If the acquisition-date fair value of such an asset acquired or liability assumed cannot be determined, the acquirer should apply the provisions of SFAS 5, "Accounting for Contingencies", to determine whether the contingency should be recognized at the acquisition date or after it.
 FSP FAS 141R-1 is effective for assets or liabilities arising from contingencies in business combinations for which the acquisition date is after the beginning of the first annual reporting period beginning after December 15, 2008.
 Intevac expects FSP FAS 141-R may have an impact on Intevac's financial position and results of operations in future periods, but the nature and magnitude of the specific effects will depend upon the nature, terms and size of the acquisitions Intevac consummates in the future.